ja0nz/bachelorarbeit/paper.md

 Native DOM properties always reflect their values between HTML and JS.[@HTML, para.
 2.6.1] Declaring `<hello-world id="hello">` equals to the JS declaration `new HelloWorld().id = "hello"`.

-This behavior won't work out-of-the-box with methods defined with setters as they are strictly JS only .
-Mounting `<hello-world sayhello="mars">` would't  call the `sayhello` method in the previous setup.
-Value reflection can be implemented  inside the *custom elements* using the native methods `getAttributes` and `setAttributes`.
-Using them exhaustively throughout lifecycles methods the new components can configured to read and listen to HTML attributes accordingly.
+This behavior will not work out-of-the-box with methods defined by setters as they are strictly JS.
+Mounting `<hello-world sayhello="mars">` would not result in calling the `sayhello` method in the previous setup.
+Value reflection can be implemented inside *custom elements* using the native methods `getAttributes` and `setAttributes`.
+Using them exhaustively throughout lifecycle methods the new components can be configured to read and listen to HTML attributes accordingly.

 Designing a *custom element* this way creates HTML elements with named attribute interfaces reaching deep into JS functionality.
 With this mental model in mind a web developer can create highly dynamic web components.

 ### 3.1.3.
 Customized build-in elements

-One aspect didn't mentioned yet is the possibility of extending other build-in elements by extending  other interfaces instead of the `HTMLElement` interface.
-While this functionality is perfectly spec'd it is strongly rejected by some browser vendors.[^github] Most likely the spec will change in future in one or other way on this issue and therefore customized build-in elements left out of this paper intentionally.
+One aspect not mentioned yet is the possibility of extending other build-in elements by extending  other interfaces instead of the `HTMLElement` interface.
+While this functionality is perfectly spec'd it is strongly rejected by some browser vendors.[^github] Most likely the spec will change in future in one or other direction concerning this issue and therefore customized build-in elements are left out in this paper intentionally.

 [^github]: https://github.com/w3c/webcomponents/issues/509

 ## 3.2.
 Shadow DOM [(w3c)](http://w3c.github.io/webcomponents/spec/shadow/)

-A *shadow DOM* is just an isolated DOM tree living inside an another DOM tree.
+A *shadow DOM* is just an isolated DOM tree living inside another DOM tree.
 The spec refers the hosting tree as **light DOM tree** and the attached DOM as **shadow DOM tree**.
-Conceptually *shadow DOM* issues a single important issue for building scalable software which is namely **encapsulation**.
+Conceptually *shadow DOM* issues a single important function for building scalable software which is namely **encapsulation**.
 While custom elements provide a good way to encapsulate JS behavior *shadow DOM* tends strongly to the direction of style and event encapsulation.

 With an ever increasing complexity of single-page applications the global nature of the DOM creates a daunting situation for code organization and leads over times to highly fragmented bits of CSS and obscured CSS selectors.
-Of course this situation lowers code clarity and reusability dramatically.
-The only solution which won't break with the existing global paradigm of the DOM effectively is to allow separate pieces of encapsulated code sit on top of the global DOM - introducing the shadowed DOM approach.
+Of course this situation dramatically lowers code clarity and reusability.
+The only solution which will not break with the existing global paradigm of the DOM is to allow separate pieces of encapsulated code sit on top of the global DOM - introducing the shadowed DOM approach.

-Enhancing the previous example the new encapsulated `HelloWorld` would like this:
+Enhancing the previous example the new encapsulated `HelloWorld` would look like the following code snippet:

 ````javascript
 > HelloWorld.js